GLI Professional Development & Training Grants

 - During their Graduate School tenure masters students are eligible to receive one professional development & training grant and PhD students are eligible to receive two professional development & training grants.

-- Grants are limited to $1000 and all charges must comply with Vanderbilt reimbursement policies.
+- Grants are limited to $1,000 and all charges must comply with Vanderbilt finance policies.

-- Award funds will be provided to awardees in the form of reimbursement for eligible expenses.
+- Award funds will be provided directly to grant awardees.

 - If traveling, airfare must be booked in World Travel/Concur and the traveler’s name must be listed in the expense report to ensure proper reimbursement (hotel accommodations do not have to be booked through the Concur system).

 - Funds may only be used as proposed in your application.